cbor-wg/cbor-oid/draft-ietf-cbor-tags-oid.md

 CDDL Control Operators {#control}
 ===================

-CDDL specifications may want to specify the use of SDNVs or SDNV sequences (as defined for the tag content for TBD110).
+Concise Data Definition Language (CDDL {{-cddl}}) specifications may want to specify the use of SDNVs or SDNV sequences (as defined for the tag content for TBD110).
 This document introduces two new control operators that can be applied to a target value that is a byte string: